Amélie Rives Troubetzkoy: Personal life

 In 1888, Amélie Rives married John Armstrong Chanler, a great-great grandson of John Jacob Astor and the oldest of 10 orphaned siblings, born to John Winthrop Chanler and Margaret Astor Ward of the Astor family.
 The courtship was at Newport.
 They spent the years of 1890–91 in Europe.
 The Rives-Chanler marriage was scandalous, and unhappy.
 The couple spent seven years as husband and wife, but most of the time lived apart.
 Rives reportedly flirted with George Curzon and began using drugs.

 In 1896, just four months after their divorce, she married Prince Pierre Troubetzkoy, an artist and aristocrat after Oscar Wilde introduced them in London.
 The couple resided at Castle Hill.

 She studied art in Paris, and her friends feared that its fascinations would interfere with her literary work.
 Her health became impaired, however, so that she was forced to abandon the brush and then it was that she resumed the pen.
 Troubetzkoy was a close friend of novelist Julia Magruder, a frequent guest at Castle Hill, as well as prominent New York novelist Louis Auchincloss, who included a chapter on her in his memoir, A Writer's Capital.

 Death and legacy

-She died June 15, 1945, and was buried at Rives Troubetzkoy Cemetery, Cismont, Albemarle County, Virginia.
+She died June 15, 1945.
 Troubetzkoy's papers are held at the Albert and Shirley Small Special Collections Library of the University of Virginia.